zhouzihao501/zhouzihao501.github.io/index.md

 *  __Mathmatical Question Answering__ : Math word problem, Geometry problem, etc.
 *  __Dialog tutoring System__: Exploring how to build tutoring system like real teacher.

-Feel free to contact me if you are interested in my research or want to discuss relevant research!